Short Empire: Design

-The Short Empire flying boat is a relatively clean-looking high-wing monoplane, initially powered by an arrangement of four wing-mounted Bristol Pegasus Xc radial engines which drove de Havilland-built variable-pitch propellers.
+The Short Empire flying boat was a clean high-wing monoplane, initially powered by four wing-mounted Bristol Pegasus Xc radial engines which drove de Havilland-built variable-pitch propellers.
 The engines were each enclosed within NACA cowls and mounted ahead of the leading edge of the wings.
-This allowed portions of the leading edge adjacent to the engines to be hinged forwards and used as platforms from which to maintain the engines.
+This allowed portions of the leading edge adjacent to the engines to be hinged forward to be used as platforms to maintain the engines.